doc-ai/net-runner-ios/README.md

     - labels.txt
 ```

+If your model expects a single input layer of image data, Net Runner will know how to interface with it without your needing to write any code.
+If you have a single output layer, you can probably get by with copying the *model.json* file from one of the included models and making small changes to it.
+Net Runner will then display your model's output at the bottom of the screen.

-For more information on how to describe your model in the *model.json* folder, refer to the [TensorIO documentation](https://github.com/doc-ai/TensorIO#model-json).
+For more information on how to describe your model in the *model.json* file, and for additional details on packaging your models in a *.tfbundle* folder, refer to the [TensorIO documentation](https://github.com/doc-ai/TensorIO#model-json).

 <a name="custom-output"></a>
 ### Custom Output